BrightspaceUI/core/components/html-block/README.md

 ### Rendering MathML and LaTeX

 Examples are provided to display how user-authored math can be embedded within your webpage.
 Note that rendering math requires the `mathjax` context to be set correctly.
-For testing and/or demo pages, you can import `@brightspace-ui/core/tools/mathjax-test-context.js` to set this context for you.
+For testing and/or demo pages **ONLY**, you can import `@brightspace-ui/core/tools/mathjax-test-context.js` to set this context for you.

 **MathML:**
 <!-- docs: demo code -->